Logo

 You don’t need to have missed a mortgage payment to seek help from your lender.
 It’s important to talk to them as early as possible, even if you’re not remortgaging just yet.

-The good news is, there are still things that lenders are doing right now which could help if you’re struggling to remortgage.
+The Mortgage Charter measures are now in place across the lenders who signed up.
+But even beyond the charter, there are things lenders are doing right now that could help if you’re struggling to remortgage.

 What support do mortgage lenders offer customers?